Facing Menopause? 10 Things You MUST Do

 - Selenium: garlic, turkey, liver, red meat, spinach, and bananas

-In addition to nutrients in food, there are a number of supplements that contain nutrients to help support your mood and mental health.
-I recommend supplementing with Complete Omega-3 Softgels, Methylation Support, and NeuroCalm Magnesium for promoting optimal stress relief.
-Ashwagandha in my Organic Greens Superfood Juice Powder also encourages stress relief by enhancing relaxation and supporting your mood.
+In addition to nutrients in food, some supplements contain nutrients to help support your mood and mental health.
+I recommend supplementing with Complete Omega-3 Softgels, Methylation Support, and NeuroCalm for promoting optimal stress relief.
+The Ashwagandha in my Organic Greens Superfood Juice Powder also encourages stress relief by enhancing relaxation and supporting your mood.
 In addition, Organic Greens is also rich in nutrient-dense vegetables and superfoods that can support your mental and physical health.

-- Relieve your stress.
-Yoga, tai-chi, meditation, journaling, coloring, affirmations, and relaxation exercises are all beneficial.
+- Yoga, tai-chi, meditation, journaling, coloring, affirmations, and relaxation exercises are all beneficial.

 - Spend time in nature.

 - Cultivate quality relationships through family, friendships, and community.